creasegames/SmortCode/README.md

 clear clears everything that has been printed needing no arguments|
 pause waits a given amount of time needing only one argument for the amount of time to pause|
 -----
-Dependencies:
-right now it is just the 'os' module